 Ecotourism Project Implementation – Directed Study

-This capstone course involves each student in a special ecological tourism study project.
+This course involves each student in a special ecological tourism study project.

-For example, ecotourism and sustainable tourism projects can include developing an itinerary for an ecotour, a sustainable tourism marketing plan for a specific region, community, ecotour company or ecolodge facility, an interpretive and education program for ecotourists, among others.
+Ecotourism projects can include developing an itinerary for an ecotour; a sustainable tourism marketing plan for a specific region, community, ecotour company or ecolodge facility; an interpretive and education program for ecotourists, among others.

 *Prerequisite: Course 2, Issues of Sustainability and Responsibility.